 There are laws and regulations in place to protect workers in this province.
 If you are facing issues in the workforce, one of the following agencies may be able to help you.

-The Labour Relations Agency works with employees and employers to support and foster positive employment relations throughout Newfoundland and Labrador.
-The Agency provides programs and services to unionized and non-unionized employees and employers.
+The Department of Advanced Education, Skills and Labour works with employees and employers to support and foster positive employment relations throughout Newfoundland and Labrador.

 The Labour Standards Division provides numerous services to the public, including the investigation and enforcement of these provincial labour standards, and the provision of public education and outreach supports to help increase stakeholder awareness.

-For frequently asked questions regarding provincial labour standards, please consult the Labour Relations Agency website.The Labour Standards Division can be reached through the following means:
+For frequently asked questions regarding provincial labour standards, please consult the Labour Standards Division through the following means:

 Labour Standards Division